AbominableSandwish/abominablesandwish.github.io/src/content/blog/blog-post-2.md

 ## Difficulties Encountered

-My lack of knowledge of the Unreal engine blocked me on many different points:
+My lack of knowledge of the Unreal engine blocked me on many different points: Object hierarchy management, Physics engine,Lack of C++ documentation, Lack of manpower.

-    Object hierarchy management
-    Physics engine
-    Lack of C++ documentation
-    Lack of manpower

 I made a bad choice in prioritizing a prototype in order to have the basic mechanics and validate the game design of our media project.
 This had the repercussion of working on a project without having total certainty of the final product for the team.
 This was a major mistake on my part due to a lack of initiative on what is essential!

 Regarding the production of the Gameplay, the implementation of mandatory levels to test the different mechanics was an excellent initiative to verify the proper functioning and to quickly discover the problems caused by the modifications and the addition of additional mechanics.
 Two levels were created: one to test the mechanics in isolation and to perform a battery of specific tests, and another with the assembly of the mechanics to test them simultaneously and to balance and ensure the functioning of the loops.